divi345/chatbot/README.md

  ChatBot

-Coding Nexus ChatBot uses the OpenAI API to create a chatbot.
+ChatBot uses the OpenAI API to create a chatbot.

 ## Installation